angelacorte/fieldVMC/README.md

 - _selfOptimisation_: self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).
   Sparse nodes are created far from success and resource sources, with spawning and destruction of nodes enabled,
     the structure is allowed to grow and optimize itself.
-- _classicVMC_: implementation of the classic VMC model, starting from a single node, with spawning of new nodes but no destruction of them;
+- _selfConstructionClassicVMC_: implementation of the classic VMC model, starting from a single node, with spawning of new nodes but no destruction of them;
-- _cuttingClassicVMC_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds;
+- _selfHealingClassicVMC_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds;
-- _fixedLeader_: implementation of our FieldVMC model, with optimized parameters to be as close as possible to the classic VMC model;
+- _selfConstructionFieldVMC_: implementation of our FieldVMC model, with optimized parameters to be as close as possible to the classic VMC model;
-- _cuttingFixedLeader_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds;
+- _selfHealingFieldVMC_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds;
-- _fixedLeaderOptimizer_: implementation of our FieldVMC model in order to evaluate the optimized parameters used in the comparison with the classic VMC model.
+- _selfConstructionFieldVMCOptimizer_: launcher of our FieldVMC model in order to evaluate the optimized parameters used in the comparison with the classic VMC model.

 ### Walk-through the experiments

-This section provides a brief overview of the _selfConstruction_ experiment, to give an idea of how the experiments work.
+This section provides a brief overview of the _legacySelfConstruction_ experiment, to give an idea of how the experiments work.
-The _selfConstruction_ experiment simulates the self-construction of a structure from a single node.
+The _legacySelfConstruction_ experiment simulates the self-construction of a structure from a single node.
 The detailed instructions to reproduce the experiment are in the section "[Reproduce the entire experiment](#reproduce-the-entire-experiment)".

 The simulation can be launched with the command `./gradlew runSelfConstructionGraphic`,